 Health & Human Services

-Nursing, counseling, low-income housing and support services, hunger relief
+Nursing, counseling, social work, low-income housing and support services, hunger relief

 Teaching, tutoring, childcare, scholarship programs

-Anti-trafficking, death penalty abolition, immigration rights, anti-racism, Catholic advocacy
+Anti-trafficking, death penalty abolition, non-violence, immigration rights, anti-racism, Catholic advocacy

 Care of the Earth

 Governance, vocations, finances and accounting, board representation, creative services